-- $0 preventive services including bone mass measurement, diabetes screenings, cancer screenings, flu shots, and glaucoma tests
+- Preventive services including bone mass measurement, diabetes screenings, cancer screenings, flu shots, and glaucoma tests

 - Up to 15 acupuncture visits per year

-You can learn more about the services that are available to VillageCareMAX Medicare Health Advantage members, by downloading and reviewing the following booklets, or contacting us at 1-800-469-6292 (TTY users call 711).
-We are available 7 days a week, from 8:00 a.m. to 8:00 p.m. to answer your questions.
+You can learn more about the services that are available to VillageCareMAX Medicare Total Advantage members, by downloading and reviewing the following booklets or contacting us at 1-800-469-6292 (TTY users call 711).
+We are available from 8:00 a.m. to 8:00 p.m. to answer your questions.

 This information is available for free in other languages.
 Please call our member services number at 1-800-469-6292 (TTY 711) during the hours of 8:00 am to 8:00 pm, 7 days a week.
 You can get this information for free in other formats, such as large print, braille, or audio.
 You must continue to pay your Medicare Part B premium.
 This information is not a complete description of benefits.
 Premium, co-pays, co-insurance, and deductibles may vary based on the level of Extra Help you receive.
 Limitations, copayments, and restrictions may apply.
 Benefits, premiums and/or co-payments/co-insurance may change on January 1 of each year.
 Contact the plan for more information.

-You can enroll in VillageCareMAX Medicare Health Advantage Plan if you:
+You can join VillageCareMAX Medicare Total Advantage Plan if you:

 - Live in Brooklyn, Bronx, Manhattan or Queens

-VillageCareMAX is a HMO plan with a Medicare contract.
-VillageCareMAX Medicare Health Advantage (HMO-SNP) has a Coordination of Benefits Agreement with the New York State Department of Health.
-Enrollment in VillageCareMAX depends on contract renewal.
+VillageCareMAX Medicare Total Advantage Plan is a managed care plan that contracts with both Medicare and New York State Department of Health (Medicaid).
+Enrollment in VillageCareMAX Medicare Total Advantage Plan depends on contract renewal.